SummerA0318/cse15l-lab-reports/Lab-Report-1.md

 To not repeating my password everytime, I create a ssh key on my local computer by command `ssh-keygen` and I get the following reponse from terminal:
 ```
+$ ssh-keygen
 Generating public/private rsa key pair.
 Enter file in which to save the key:
 ```
-I enter the directory "/Users/yubinglin/.ssh/id_rsa" to save the key, then terminal appears like:
+I enter the directory "/Users/yubinglin/.ssh/id_rsa" to save the key, then terminal shows something like:
 ```
 $ ssh-keygen
 Generating public/private rsa key pair.